Optimal dividend distribution under Markov-regime switching: Algorithm to compute the value function

 \begin{Prop} Let $v_0^\pm\in \mathcal C$ and define $v_n^\pm = Uv^\pm_{n-1}$ for $n\ge 1$.
 If $v_0^-\leq V\leq v_0^+$, then $v_n^- \leq V\leq v_n^+$ and

+where the convergence is with respect to the norm $\|\cdot\|$.
 In particular, $V$ is concave. \end{Prop} In fact, we shall show below that $U$ is a contraction on $\mc C$.
 Notice that Theorem \ref{1equiv:thm}(i) is now a direct consequence of these results.
 Indeed, by combining Proposition \ref{prop:Uv} and the dynamic programming equation \eqref{eq:DP} we see that the optimal strategy in \eqref{value:f} is given by a modulated barrier strategy at some positive finite levels.
 Explicit examples of initial functions $v_0^\pm$ are the $V_\pm$ given in Proposition \ref{prop:apriori}.